opensearch-project/project-website/_community_members/rishabhmaurya.md

 redirect_from: '/authors/rishabhmaurya/'
 ---

-**Rishabh** is a Software Engineer at AWS working on the OpenSearch project.
+**Rishabh** is a Software Engineer at AWS working on the OpenSearch Project.